 Protect the scene of the accident to avoid additional collisions.
 Do not allow your car to obstruct the road if it can be moved.
 Warn approaching cars by raising the hood of your car and using the car’s hazard warning lights.
 In addition, for nighttime accidents, place flares or reflectors on the road.
 If you have a camera or cell phone, take as many pictures as you can.
 Write down anything the at-fault party says or anything a witness claims the at-fault party said.

 Call the police, particularly if someone has been injured.
 A police report of the accident will help your insurance claim and any liability claims.
 Ask the officer how to get a copy of the accident report and note the officer’s name and badge number.
-If you receive a traffic ticket, it does not mean you are guilt of a traffic offense or that you are responsible for the accident.
+If you receive a traffic ticket, it does not mean you are guilty of a traffic offense or that you are responsible for the accident.
 Be aware that you may hurt your claim for damages from the other driver if you plead guilty.
 Consult your lawyer and insurance agent before pleading guilty to any traffic offense.

 Exchange information with the driver of the other car.
 You should get the following information:

-• Other drivers- name, address, phone number, driver’s license number, name of insurance company and policy number.
+• Other drivers- name, address, phone number, driver’s license number, name of the insurance company and policy number.

 • Passengers- name, address and phone number.